 The expected level of leverage, the approach used (i.e. absolute VaR or relative VaR) and the reference performance benchmark used to express the relative VaR (if applicable) are specified in the relevant Supplement.

-The risk management methodology for each Sub-Fund (being commitment or VaR) is specified in the relevant Supplement.
+The risk management methodology for each Sub-Fund (being the commitment approach or VaR) is specified in the relevant Supplement.

 Liquidity Risk Management Policy